geological-survey-of-queensland/gsq-profile-template/README.md

 ## Vocabularies
+> List the vocabularies and link to them if published.
 The vocabularies used in this profile are:
 1. [GSQ Data Themes](http://vocabs.gsq.digital/vocabulary/gsq-data-themes)
 2. [Earth Science Data Category](https://vocabs.gsq.digital/vocabulary/earth-science-data-category) - the category(s) of data contained in the report